People with disability have the same rights as all people to:

 Families do not require authorisation for a restrictive practice they themselves use with their family member.

-General considerations when using restrictive practices:
+General considerations for using restrictive practices:

 - People with disability are presumed to have capacity to make decisions, unless proven otherwise for a specific decision at a specific time.